syncfusion-content/blazor-docs/blazor/dialog/how-to/customize-the-dialog-appearance.md

+---
+layout: post
+title: How to Customize The Dialog Appearance in Blazor Dialog Component | Syncfusion
+description: Checkout and learn about Customize The Dialog Appearance in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Customize the dialog appearance

 You can customize the dialog appearance by providing dialog template as string or HTML element to the `Content` template property.
 In the following code block, dialog is customized as error window appearance.